Cytosponge/EndoSign (Capsule Sponge)

 Problems with heartburn and acid reflux are very common but occasionally this can lead to changes in the normal cells that line your oesophagus (gullet).

 Very rarely these cells can develop into pre-cancerous or cancerous cells and may lead to oesophageal cancer (cancer of the gullet).
 When changes to cells are found early it can make any treatment much simpler and the impact on a patient is much less significant.
+Patients with Barrett’s condition that meet the criteria will also be eligible for this service.

 A Capsule Sponge test can help your doctor investigate and manage your symptoms.